-This course covers the basic skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
+This course covers the skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
 Topics are divided into general units of study: legal, patrol duties, law enforcement communications, investigations, practical application and sheriff-specific.
-Upon successful completion, the student will be able to demonstrate competence in the topics and areas required for the state comprehensive certification examination.
+Upon successful completion, students will be able to demonstrate competence in the topics and areas required for the state comprehensive examination.
 This is a certificate-level course.

-CJC 111 Intro to Criminal Justice
+CJC 111 Intro to Criminal Justice 3 0

 This course introduces the components and processes of the criminal justice system.
 Topics include history, structure, functions, and philosophy of the criminal justice system and their relationship to life in our society.
 Upon completion, students should be able to define and describe the major system components and their interrelationships and evaluate career options.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-CJC 112 Criminology
+CJC 112 Criminology 3 0 0 3

 This course introduces deviant behavior as it relates to criminal activity.
 Topics include theories of crime causation; statistical analysis of criminal behavior; past, present, and future social control initiatives; and other related topics.
-Upon completion, students should be able to explain and discuss various theories of crime causation and societal response
+Upon completion, students should be able to explain and discuss various theories of crime causation and societal response.